...

 If you are searching for airlines flying to Israel right now, Ben Gurion Airport is open and Israeli carriers are operating full schedules.
-However, the picture for foreign airlines in May 2026 is uneven — some have returned, many major European and North American carriers remain suspended.
+The picture for foreign airlines improved sharply on July 1, when the Lufthansa Group’s main carriers returned, but recovery remains uneven — several European airlines are still suspended, North American carriers are not back until September, and peak-summer congestion at Ben Gurion is creating a real risk of delays.
 This guide covers exactly where things stand today.

 Why Staying Updated on Airlines Flying to Israel is Important

-With ongoing events in Israel, knowing which airlines are flying to Israel is crucial.
-A number of airlines have either paused or adjusted services, and the situation continues to evolve.
-Having the latest information allows you to make more informed decisions and avoid last-minute disruptions when planning your journey to the Israel.
+With the situation in Israel still evolving, knowing which airlines are flying to Israel is essential.
+Carriers are resuming service on a rolling, week-by-week basis, and several routes that were suspended in June came back on July 1.
+Having the latest information helps you make informed booking decisions and avoid last-minute disruption when planning your journey to Israel.

 Israeli Carriers — Operating Full Schedules

-- Arkia — operating to Athens, Larnaca, Rome, Vienna, London, Amsterdam, Paris, Bangkok, New York, Budapest, and Hanoi (from May 2)
+• Arkia — operating to Athens, Larnaca, Rome, Vienna, London, Amsterdam, Paris, Bangkok, New York, Budapest, and Hanoi

 Foreign Airlines Currently Operating